nihermann/how-to/four_single_gpu_tasks_in_one_allocation_on_slurm_clusters/four_single_gpu_tasks_in_one_allocation.md

 We submit this script via `sbatch batch.sh`

 ## Helpers
-We can make our lifes easier with the following helper scripts.
-The idea is that we define our run configurations in a single file and then automatically dispatch them all in groups of four for optimal GPU usage.
-We want to avoid allocating once and runing all configurations in sequential batches as this forces us to pick a high time limit which slows down queuing time.
-More optimally we would queue each batch of four runs as a separate `sbatch` with smaller time limits for faster queuing.
-The following files implement this behaviour:
+We can make our lifes easier I crafted the following helper scripts.
+Grouping runs manually seems tedious.
+The idea is that we define our run configurations in a single file and then use helpers to automatically dispatch all configurations in groups of four for optimal GPU usage.
+For higher parallelism and queuing speed we want to queue each batch of four runs as a separate `sbatch` with smaller time limits for faster queuing, opposed to a single `sbatch` that will execute batches sequentially.
+The following files implement this behaviour so we only have to think about how to configure our runs:
-- `experiment.sh` where we define our individual run definitions.
+- [`experiment.sh`](https://github.com/nihermann/how-to/blob/main/four_single_gpu_tasks_in_one_allocation/experiment.sh) is where we define our individual run configurations.
     - `experiment_setup()` is used to activate environments, create folders, etc., whatever has to be done to prepare for the subsequent run command.
+    - `baseArgs` is a list of shared command line arguments across run commands.
     - `RUN_CMDS` is the list of all run commands (usually the python call).
-    - (optional) `EXP_TIME_PER_WAVE` define the time limit that each batch will have.
-This can alternatively be done later too.
+    - (optional) `EXP_TIME_PER_BATCH` define the time limit that each batch will have.
+This can alternatively be done via the CLI.
-- `batch.sh` to automatically batch them in groups of four to allocate each batch individually for faster queuing.
+- [`batch.sh`](http://github.com/nihermann/how-to/blob/main/four_single_gpu_tasks_in_one_allocation/batch.sh) to automatically batch them in groups of four to allocate each batch individually for faster queuing.
-- `submit_batches.sh` to allocate all experiments outlined in `experiments.sh`.
+- [`submit_batches.sh`](https://github.com/nihermann/how-to/blob/main/four_single_gpu_tasks_in_one_allocation/submit_batches.sh) to allocate all experiments outlined in [`experiment.sh`](https://github.com/nihermann/how-to/blob/main/four_single_gpu_tasks_in_one_allocation/experiment.sh).

 ### Setup
 Copy all three files where you want to schedule your experiment from and run the following command once to make the bash file executable: